suse-edge/edge-image-builder/docs/testing-guide.md

 Unlike the installer ISO, there isn't anything specific that needs to be done when testing multiple iterations of a raw image.
 EIB can be used to overwrite the raw image attached to a VM and, when the VM is booted, it will use the newly built image.

-## Testing using virt-install (CLI)

-If you want to use a command line example to deploy the VM and test it with your EIB image generated, you could use the following commands:

-- First, we need to create a disk empty to be used by the VM:

-`qemu-img create -f qcow2 example.img 6G`

-- Then, we could use virt-install to create and define a VM using the EIB output image generated:

-`virt-install --name testVM --memory 4096 --vcpus 4 --disk ./example.img --install no_install=yes --cdrom ./eib-image-generated.iso --network default --osinfo detect=on,name=sle-unknown`

-After executing this command, the first time, you will need to install the OS following the instructions.
-After installing the OS a reboot will happen.
-The second time booting the system, you will need to choose the `Boot From Disk` option.

 ## General Notes